Some General Guidelines:

-*Use when time is not an issue & there are no gaps to fill.
-(So the break or joint should be tight fitting without chips of wood missing.)
+*Use when time is not an issue & there are no gaps to fill because it shrinks as it dries.
+(So the break or joint should be tight fitting without gaps or chips of wood missing.)

 *This type of glue dries by evaporation, which means it is slow to dry.

 *You will need clamps to hold the item while it is drying.

 *Yellow glue will absorb into the wood fibers forming a strong bond that will not easily be broken..

 *Epoxy glues have 2 parts that you mix together.
 1 part is resin, 1 part is a hardening agent.

 *Use when there are gaps to fill & you don't need the quicker set-up time of the zap glues.